jhtran989/CS-491-Advanced-Game-Dev-Project-2/README.md

 ## Important Notes

+### Prefabs

+- not aware of specific scene hierarchies or instances of scripts (so find components during runtime...relying on scene hierarchy in scripts &mdash; not robust to changes to hierarchy...)

+### Inspector

+- to put headers, the first immediate variable below the header MUST be serializable (e.g., `public` or with the `SerializeField` field)

 ### Interactable (interface)

 - quick fix &mdash; create new script for different key bindings...not modular and scalable